Irtiza-DeVops/killer.com/calculator/calculator.md

 - **Invalid Operation Handling**: If the entered operation is not valid, it prompts the user to try again with an error emoji.
 ```

-This Markdown file provides a clear explanation of the code and highlights the attractive elements added.
-Let me know if you need any changes!